hunterd/proelements/COMPATIBILITY-FIXES.md

    - "ProElements: Successfully added Elementor hooks"
    - "ProElements: Editor compatibility fixes applied" (in editor mode)

+5. **Confirm the ABSENCE of these infinite retry messages:**
+   - "ProElements: jQuery not found after maximum retries" (should only appear once, not repeatedly)
+   - Multiple repeated "ProElements: jQuery not found in editor after maximum retries" messages

-5. **Check in the Network tab that the compatibility files are loaded:**
+6. **Check in the Network tab that the compatibility files are loaded:**
    - `compatibility-fixes.min.js` (frontend)
    - `editor-compatibility-fixes.min.js` (editor)
    - `compatibility-fixes.min.css` (styles)